Xe/site/blog/identity-model-software-2021-01-31.markdown

 in groups I moderate without anyone being able to connect them all together at the platform level without my explicit permission (if only to avoid some uncomfortable philosophical discussions about personhood in professional contexts where they aren't very relevant to begin with).
+I should be able to select from other identities like I can select email accounts on my macbook.

-Yes, this would be a hard thing to implement.
+Yes, this would be a hard thing to implement given existing technical debt.
 It throws a lot of assumptions about identity on these platforms out of the window.
 However I believe that it is really worth doing, because the benefits in terms of privacy will _far_ outweigh the implementation costs.
 You have more than one "you" in practice.
 Software should let us make these kinds of logical separations easier, not harder.
 Having to use tools such as Rambox means that the identity model of a service is fundamentally flawed.